DrThomasAger/smile/README.md

-### How can I start writing (: Smile?
+### How Can I Start Writing (: Smile?

-Let's edit the quick start example you already copy pasted!
+Let's edit the quick start example from above that you already copy pasted.

-The short quick start example is designed for you to customize the reply from a ***(: Smile*** agent.
+This short example is designed for you to customize the reply.

 Inside of the `# Reply` section replace the {curly brace instructions} text by writing what you want the model to do.